galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 > <question-title></question-title>
 >
-> 1. What is the percentage of identified reads assigned to *Homo sapiens*?
-To Archaea?
+> 1. What is the percentage of reads assigned to *Homo sapiens*?
+> 2. To Archaea?
+>
+> > <solution-title></solution-title>
+> >
+> > 1.
+30% of reads are assigned to *Homo sapiens*
+> > 2.
+0.08% of Archaea
+> {: .solution}
+>
+{: .question}

+# Investigate the beer microbiome

+Let's come back to our original question: characterization of the beer microbiome, specially looking at the yeasts.

+Yeasts do not form a single taxonomic group ({% cite kurtzman1994molecular %}).
+They are parts on fungi kingdom but belong two separate phyla: the Ascomycota and the Basidiomycota.
+[But the "true yeasts" are classified in the order Saccharomycetales](https://web.archive.org/web/20090226151906/http://www.yeastgenome.org/VL-what_are_yeast.html).

+> <question-title></question-title>
+> 1. Click on `o__Saccharomycetales` in the graph.
+Which yeast species have been identified?
+Are they the expected in beer?
 > 2. Click on *Saccharomyces* in the graph.
 What are the percentages of identified reads assigned to *Saccharomyces* for different levels?
 > 3. Click a second time on *Saccharomyces* in the graph.
 What is the repartition between the different *Saccharomyces* species?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-52% of identified reads are assigned to *Homo sapiens*, and 0.3% of Archaea
+6 species from the Saccharomycetales order have been identified:
+> >    - Saccharomycetaceae family
+> >      - *Saccharomyces* genus
+> >        - *Saccharomyces cerevisiae* species, the most abundant identified yeast species with 293 reads and the one expected given the type of beers
+> >        - *Saccharomyces paradoxus* species, a wild yeast and the closest known species to *Saccharomyces cerevisiae*
+> >
+> >          These reads might have been misidentified to *Saccharomyces paradoxus* instead of *Saccharomyces cerevisiae* because of some errors in the sequences, as *Saccharomyces cerevisiae* and *Saccharomyces paradoxus* are close species and should share then a lot of similarity in their sequences.
+> >
+> >        - *Saccharomyces eubayanus* species, most likely the parent of the lager brewing yeast, *Saccharomyces pastorianus* ({% cite sampaio2018microbe %})
+> >
+> >          Similar to *Saccharomyces paradoxus*, these reads might have been misassigned.
+> >
+> >      - *Kluyveromyces* genus - *Kluyveromyces marxianus* species: only 1 read
+> >
+> >    - Trichomonascaceae family - *Sugiyamaella* genus - *Sugiyamaella lignohabitans* species: only 1 read
+> >    - Debaryomycetaceae family - *Candida* genus - *Candida dubliniensis* species: only 1 read
+> >
+> >    Everything except *Saccharomyces cerevisiae* are probably misindentified reads.
+> >
 > > 2.
 Reads are assigned to *Saccharomyces*
-> >    - 41% out of total identified reads (root)
+> >    - 25% out of total reads (root)
-> >    - 43% out of identified reads for Eukaryota domain
+> >    - 44% out of identified reads for Eukaryota domain
-> >    - 98% out of identified reads for Ascomycota phylum
+> >    - 96% out of identified reads for Ascomycota phylum
-> >    - 99% out of identified reads for Saccharomycetales order
+> >    - 98% out of identified reads for Saccharomycetales order
-> >    - 100% out of identified reads for Saccharomycetaceae family
+> >    - 99% out of identified reads for Saccharomycetaceae family
 > >
 > >    ![Krona chart with multi-layered pie chart representing the community profile with in the center the higher taxonomy levels (i.e. domain) and on the exterior the more detailed ones (i.e. species). *Saccharomyces* is highligthed with on the right the percentages of identified reads assigned to *Saccharomyces* for the different taxonomic levels](./images/krona_saccharomyces_1.png)
 > >